timsutton/osx-vm-templates/README.md

 -- Done.
 Built image is located at out/OSX_InstallESD_10.8.4_12E55.dmg.
 Add this iso and its checksum to your template.
 ```

-`prepare_iso.sh` also accepts three command line switches to modify the details of the admin user that's installed by the script.
+`prepare_iso.sh` also accepts three command line switches to modify the details of the admin user installed by the script.

 * `-u` modifies the name of the admin account, defaulting to `vagrant`
 * `-p` modifies the password of the same account, defaulting to `vagrant`